tarangverma/chatbot/README.md

 Open your browser and navigate to http://localhost:5173.
 You should see the app running.
 Any changes you make to the source files will automatically be reflected in the browser.

-- Unit tests for components

-## IMPORTANT NOTE
-- Make sure that you understand the existing code and the code that YOU write.
-- Next round will involve further coding on this assignment, so make sure you fully understand what you have submitted.
-- This is a front end task, so the UI should look good without errors.
-Quality over quantity(of features)